 </nav>

-3. Combine dynamic content with navigation.
+3. Dynamic content combined with navigation

 For example, under a second-level menu of a product category, you may want to directly display several popular products under that category: